sonicarchetype/TR909/README.md

   }
 }
 ```
-- **About tests and adding a testing framework:**
-  - Please don't.
-Your time is valuable as our's.
-Test by using TR-909.

 - **Tips:**
   - Read through `src/App.jsx` and `src/features/Engine.js` to understand the data flow.
   - Real-time debugging the Engine is hard.
 Use the console.
 Reload to reset the Engine state.